 Jackson Walker advised iconic Texas fast-food chain Whataburger in the sale of a majority interest to BDT Capital Partners, LLC, a Chicago-based merchant bank that advises and invests in family and founder-led companies.
-The transaction is expected to close later this summer, and additional terms were not disclosed.
+Additional terms were not disclosed.

 Whataburger has focused on its fresh, made-to-order burgers and friendly customer service since 1950 when Harmon Dobson opened the first Whataburger as a small roadside burger stand in Corpus Christi, Texas.
 Today, the company is headquartered in San Antonio, Texas, with 828 locations in 10 states and sales of more than $2 billion annually.